 It is important for me to reflect with you on how we can positively relate to the Lord Jesus and how we can come to spiritual maturity.
-In the past month, I read a book entitled, “The 7 Keys to Spiritual Wellness.”
+Recently, I read a book entitled “The 7 Keys to Spiritual Wellness.”

 The title of this book really reflects how I see my role – lifting up a positive message of spiritual growth and wellness.
 This is what I believe we need to bring to our young people and in fact to everyone in today’s pluralistic and diverse culture.

 The last thing I want to share is that I, as a shepherd, need to welcome and include.